nowaxsky/webpack-sample-deploy/webpack-2/README.md

             "redux-form", "redux-thunk"
         ]
         ```
     - Run npm build, you'll find `vendor.js` is built successfully, but the size `bundle.js` is not change.
-Because we just pull (copy) the dependencies out of bundle.js to build vendor.js, it doesn't mean webpack will automatically find the common modules between the 2 files.
+Because we just pull (copy) the dependencies out of bundle.js to build vendor.js, it doesn't mean webpack will automatically find the common modules between the 2 files.<br />
         <img src="screenshots/bundle-not-change.png" width=450px />
     - Add plugin as follows to tell webpack if there are copies or duplicates in any modules, pull them out and only add them to the `vendor` entry point.
         ```js